The New England Journal of Medicine April 10, 2014

 Endpoint

-Change in systolic blood pressure at 6 months
+Change in seated office systolic blood pressure at 6 months

-Key result: Renal denervation led to a significant reduction in systolic blood pressure compared to the control group.
+Key result: Renal denervation caused substantial and significant drops in office blood pressure compared to medical therapy alone.

 2018